The Lodi Wine Trail – Wine tasting in the Central Valley of California

 Primarily known for its amazing reds, we were tempted to walk away with a couple of cases of their silky Barbera!
 To be honest with you, I thought I had a rather good knowledge of wine but here my palette got opened up so much more!

 A small but cozy winery with an industrial look.
 I loved the interior and the beautifully set up bar.
 M2 is focused on red grapes, with Zinfandel being their most popular product.
-They do offer a couple of blends, e.g. a tasty mix of Sirah, Zinfandel and Tempranillo.
+They do offer a couple of blends, e.g. a tasty mix of Sirah, Zinfandel, and Tempranillo.

 Acquiesce Winery & Vineyards

-One and only, a winery offering primarily white french wines from the area of Rhône.
+One and only, winery offering primarily white french wines from the area of Rhône.
 I always thought that Rhône was mostly known for its reds but I was proven wrong.
-This simple but cozy winery ran by a female entrepreneur is standing out by offering crispy whites and food pairing tasting experience.
+This simple but cozy winery run by a female entrepreneur is standing out by offering crispy whites and a food pairing tasting experience.
 Coming from France where wine is often consumed with a palette of cheese and grapes, I was glad to be offered a bite of french goodies to go with each glass of white.
 Chèvre with apricot jam or hard cheese with violet jelly served with their popular Grenache Blanc or Belle Blanc blew my mind!

-For those who best enjoy their glass of wine paired with a 4 course dinner, this winery offers a complete dining experience too!
+For those who best enjoy their glass of wine paired with a 4-course dinner, this winery offers a complete dining experience too!
 Just make sure you sign up way in advance as they tend to be booked out quickly.

-Alternatively, you can purchase all the ingredients served along side the wines in their winery shop, in order to replicate this fancy food pairing experience back home!
+Alternatively, you can purchase all the ingredients served alongside the wines in their winery shop, in order to replicate this fancy food pairing experience back home!

 Berghold Estate Winery